Born in 1992 in Sydney, Australia, Zoë Rayne is an oil painter whose paintings weave magic, ritual, myth and kink into realistic dreamscapes.

-Since finishing her bachelor’s degree Zoe has sought to study with various master painters to keep growing her skills.
+From 2013-15 she studied a Bachelor of Fine Art in Painting at the National Art School in Sydney, Australia, and has since studied with various master painters to keep growing her skills.
 In 2017 she underwent a mischtechnik and oil painting intensive with Aloria Weaver and David Heskin, and two years later traveled to New York to study with Alex and Allyson Grey at the Chapel of Sacred Mirrors in upstate NY.

-Through her studies and personal pursuits Zoë has explored a variety of different creative mediums, including creative writing, life drawing, photography, ceramics, and printmaking.
-She has also had over 10 years of extensive experience as a model for other artists and photographers, which has had a great impact on her art.
+Through her studies and personal pursuits Zoë has explored a variety of different creative mediums, including creative writing, photography, life drawing, and ceramics.
+She has also had over 10 years of extensive experience as a model for other artists and photographers which has had a great impact on her art.
 In 2016 she had her first experience being tied by a rope bondage artist which changed her life and has been one of the main themes of her paintings since.

 Zoë has exhibited in the USA and in galleries around Australia.
 She is now living and painting in Wurundjeri country, in the Dandenong Ranges of Victoria, Australia.